FZJ-INM1-BDA/siibra-python/refactor_notes.md

     - import should not result in side effects
 - rename a number of volume > NeuroglancerVolume attr (`{attrname}` -> `_{attrname}`)
 - reworked `AtlasConcept.matches` method
+- `EbrainsDataset` migration:
+    - no longer subclasses `Dataset`
+        - attribute setter (`self.identifier`) does not work kindly with pydantic + openminds model
+    - description has char limit of 3000
+    - `ethics_assessment` cannot be easily mapped
+    - `experiment_approach` cannot be easily mapped
+    - `release_date` cannot easily be mapped. use 1970.1.1 as placeholder for now
+    - `short_name` has max char length of 30
+    - `technique` no easy way to map technique, using unknown for now
+    - `version_innovation` -> placeholder